Womb (2010 film): Plot

-Tommy is now raised as Rebecca's son, and the two have a close relationship.
-Tommy and his playmates observe a neighbourhood girl and try to determine if she has a "copy smell" as the girl is a clone.
-The neighbourhood mothers display prejudice against "copies", expecting Rebecca to not let Tommy associate with them.
-Rebecca, though horrified, agrees in order not to isolate her son.
+Tommy is now raised by Rebecca as a son, and the two are close.
+Tommy and his playmates observe a neighbourhood girl, described as a clone, and the children try to determine if she has a "copy smell."
+The neighbourhood mothers display prejudice against "copies," expecting Rebecca to forbid Tommy from associating with them.
+Rebecca, though upset, agrees in order not to isolate her son.
 Eventually rumours about Tommy spread, and Tommy is forced to celebrate his birthday alone with his mother, his playmates all being barred from attending by their mothers.

 Rebecca moves to a more remote location with Tommy.
 Rebecca presents to him a pleo.
 Tommy begins to ask questions about his father, wanting to know how his father died.
-He buries the pleo his mother gave him for his birthday while out playing with his friend.
+He buries the pleo his mother gave him for his birthday while out playing with a friend.
 His mother finds out and gives him back the pleo, which no longer works.

-Years later, Tommy has grown as old as his original father was when he died.
-As a result, he starts to manifest certain personality traits and interests of the original Tommy (such as his interests in biology).
-He is now the adult son of still-youthful Rebecca.
-When Tommy brings a girlfriend, Monica, home to stay with them Rebecca behaves jealously, to both Tommy's and Monica's bewilderment.
-Tommy struggles with what appears to be sexual tension between himself and his mother.
-The original Tommy's mother, now an old woman, arrives unexpectedly and stares silently at Tommy, who feels like he recognises the stranger.
+Years later, Tommy is a young adult, still living with Rebecca.
+Tommy has become more and more similar to the original Tommy.
+When Tommy brings his girlfriend Monica home, Rebecca shows happiness to see him in love, Tommy and his girlfriend proceed to have sex within earshot of Rebecca, but she doesn’t say anything about it.
+Original Tommy's mother, now an older woman, arrives unexpectedly and stares silently at Tommy, who feels like he recognises the stranger.
 Frightened and frustrated by Rebecca's lack of explanation, Tommy lashes out at Rebecca, ignoring Monica, who quickly departs.

-An angry Tommy demands answers from his mother, Rebecca, who gives him Tommy's original old laptop with photos of him and his original mother and father (the first ones he met before).
-Tommy throws his mother on the bed in confusion, and asks her who he is and why she did what she did.
-The sexual tension rises and they both end up having sex.
-From the blood on Rebecca's hand, it is revealed that Tommy took her virginity in the process.
+An angry Tommy demands answers from his mother, Rebecca, who gives him the original Tommy's old laptop with photos of him and his original mother and father.
+Tommy throws his mother on the bed, and asks her who he is and why she did what she did.
+He then proceeds to rape her.
+She tries to fight him off at first, but gives in, living in the fantasy that he is the original Tommy before remembering again that this is her son.
+She goes limp.
+From the blood on Rebecca's bed, it is revealed that Tommy took her virginity in the process.

 The next day, Tommy packs his things, then addresses Rebecca by her first name (and not "Mom") and thanks her for the life he's had.
 Then he leaves, without Rebecca doing anything to stop it.

-The pregnant Rebecca, from the first scene of the film, is pregnant with Tommy's child.